Semsially/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Write a script that adds execute permission to the owner.
 Write a script that adds execution permission to the owner.
 Write a script that sets the permission to the file hello.
+Write a script that sets the mode of the file hello.